 In 2014, the Government of Georgia initiated the Agricultural Crop Insurance (Agroinsurance) Project.
 The aim of the program is to support the development of the agricultural insurance market to minimize production risks and thus stabilize farmers’ income, encourage investment, and increase agricultural production.

 Within this project, insurance packages cover losses caused by weather-related disasters such as hail, flooding, and storms, as well as by autumn frost (though only for citrus).
-Farmers are granted the opportunity to insure a maximum of 5 hectares of land of crops other than grains.
+Farmers are granted the opportunity to ensure a maximum of 5 hectares of land of crops other than grains.
 For grain, insurance is available for a maximum of 30 hectares of land.
 In the case of agricultural cooperatives, the maximum insured sum is 50, 000 GEL but the area of insured land is not limited.

 The program is subsidized by the state, and eight insurance companies participate in the program.
 The Government of Georgia provides the following subsidies on insurance premiums: